How real attackers operate, and what to do about it.

 Built from data we observe across our customers and the public threat landscape.
 Each piece walks the attacker's decision tree end-to-end: what they're doing right now, why it works, and the concrete steps a defender takes this week to break it.
 Verifiable security.

 Threat actors do not exploit one vulnerability.
 They compose a sequence: get in, read secrets, move sideways, take control.
-A program that tests one CVE at a time never sees the chain.
+A defensive program that tests one CVE at a time will never see the chain.
 Here is how we turn each day's published threat intelligence into composed, multi-step detection chains, with this week's Cisco Catalyst SD-WAN Manager double-CVE controller takeover, CVE-2026-20182 and CVE-2026-20262, as the worked example.

 An edge appliance ships with a self-signed certificate so it can boot before you provision it.
 If you never finish provisioning, that certificate stays on the public internet, and its private key is shared across every unit of the product line.
 Here is why a factory default certificate is a default-credential problem in disguise, grounded in CWE-1392 and CWE-295, how to spot it, and the one provisioning step that closes it.